Mid-County misses brunt of storm force, power loss largest concern - Port Arthur News

 Mid-County misses brunt of storm force, power loss largest concern

-Hurricane Laura battered the Louisiana-Texas coast early this morning, but a last-minute shift caused the brunt of the damage to miss Southeast Texas.
+Hurricane Laura battered the Louisiana-Texas coast early Thursday morning, but a last-minute shift caused the brunt of the damage to miss Southeast Texas.

 The biggest concern at daybreak is loss of power, officials said.

-Nederland, Port Neches and Groves Emergency Management Team’s are already on the ground assessing the damage.
+Nederland, Port Neches and Groves Emergency Management Teams are already on the ground assessing the damage.

 Groves City Manager D.E.
 Sosa said the city has suffered minimal damage.